Journey Below the Antarctic Circle: Resolute

 Early Booking Offer

-Book and deposit before 31 January 2019 and save a flight credit of US$800 per person (or equivalent currency) - depending on season.
+Save a flight credit of US$800 per person (or equivalent currency) - depending on season.
 In addition, we will include a complimentary pre-voyage hotel night.

 With a gateway from Chile this expedition takes you further south than most Antarctic voyages.